loudtrexx/Katieview/README.md

 ### What is the name supposed to mean?
 I was inspired by the naming of KDE applications, Especially Kate the text editor.
 Decided to name it Katieview

+### Where is the linux version you promised??
+Linux version as of now is not in development.
+I was gonna build it based on the windows version but the xorg component said no :(